Crowell87/302_Group6/content/posts/mckensie_millay_reports/personal_report_4.md

 draft: false
 ---

-This week, I feel I some progress towards a new "I Can" statement again, this one being "I can describe and compare content management systems."
+This week, I feel I made some progress towards a new "I Can" statement again, this one being "I can describe and compare content management systems."
 Not only do I feel I can describe a content managememnt system due to our lecture content for this week, which would be "a software system which automates the tasks around